ukd1/tutorials/README.md

 and then go to http://localhost:4000/test/specrunner.html to run the tests.
 Tests should be green.

 > *Gulp is only used for development, not in production.
 In your local copy of this repo, it will concatenate and minify the files inside the `javascripts-dev` folder, as well as watch for changes in that folder.
 The concatenated and minified JS file will be generated inside the `javascripts` folder.
 You can push both folders when you are finished with your changes.
 GitHub pages will then  generate the site in production with whatever is inside the `javascripts` folder.*

-If you are just updating or adding new tutorials, follow steps 1 to 3 only.

 ## Getting in Touch